SaaS Assurance - Overview

 Portability of data and services

 This set of questions should be considered in order to understand the risks related to vendor lock-in.
-Are there documented procedures and APIs for exporting data from the cloud?
-Does the vendor provide interoperable export formats for all data stored within the cloud? are the API interfaces used standardized?
+Are there documented procedures and APIs for exporting data from the SaaS services?
+Does the vendor provide interoperable export formats for all data stored within the SaaS services? are the API interfaces used standardized?

 Business continuity management

-Fabasoft fulfills the requirements for the continuity of cloud operation in case of disruption in accordance with ISO 20000 certification and ISAE 3402 Type 2 via PricewaterhouseCoopers audit demands.
+Fabasoft fulfills the requirements for the continuity of SaaS operation in case of disruption in accordance with ISO 20000 certification and ISAE 3402 Type 2 via PricewaterhouseCoopers audit demands.

 All data centers are equipped with alarms which immediately alert the police in cases of attempted unauthorized entry.
 The data centers are also equipped with video surveillance and highly sensitive early fire detection and preventive fire protection.

 Naturally only authorized staff has access to the data centers.
 You can find more information in the document Performance Characteristics of Data Center Operation.

 What procedures or policies are in place to ensure that environmental issues do not cause an interruption to service?
 What methods are used to prevent damage from a fire, flood, earthquake, etc?